 1. Stand Out

 It’s ok to be different, look at what your competitors are doing and make sure that you don’t come up with a variation.
-You don’t want to be seen as a cheap knock off event and that means coming up with different ideas, being outlandish or weird can actually benefit you when choosing names because they are more memorable, attendees will start talking about it and they will want to know the story behind it!
+You don’t want to be seen as a cheap knock off event and that means coming up with different ideas, being outlandish or weird can actually benefit you when choosing names because they are more memorable, attendees will start talking about it and they will want to know the story

 2. Check Initials/Abbreviations

 In all of the checks that eventprofs do, the one that is commonly forgotten is the initials, abbreviations and potential nicknames.
 Do a quick google search and make sure that any long names don’t have rude or inappropriate shorthand because it will get picked up on (especially on the internet) and that leads to embarrassment and can impact the event attendance.
 After all, guests don’t want to go to an event with the same initials as some disease, disreputable company or person or even something with a sexual or rude connotation (unless that’s what you are going for).
 Just remember to look at it completely because the people of the internet can be very childish and you don’t want to become the butt of the joke.

 3. Short and Snappy

 Not only is a short and snappy name easier to remember and recall but it can make branding, marketing and signage a lot easier to accommodate as well.
 Shorter names that stick in people’s head are some of the best options that you can choose.
 Shorter names pack more of a punch and the more you add the more filtered your message becomes so if you are looking to incorporate something longer then try abbreviating like the EDC series which stands for the Electric Daisy Carnival.